-This is reinforced by the experts at Empowered Finance who say that “Typically your lender will require 100 points of ID to apply for any form of loan.
+This is reinforced by the experts at Bright Capital Finance who say that “Typically your lender will require 100 points of ID to apply for any form of loan.
 Researching which specific documents are needed will ensure your business finance goals are met without roadblocks that slow you down.”

 Step 3: Got Collateral?
 Use it!

 The best tool you have for getting your business a loan is assets which can be used as collateral for the finance.
 This means that if you fail to make payments that the lender has something to fall back on, hence reducing the risk for them.

 Finance is all about risk.
 The less risk to the lender the more likely they are to provide you with the money you need.
 Collateral doesn’t always mean you need to risk your home either.
 In some instances, your lender may accept other balance sheet assets to secure a loan, including your cars and equipment.